gracierichards/Chlamydia-metagenomics/README.md

 Zoonotic_Excel.py performs the same function as BLAST_to_Excel.py.
 The difference is that BLAST_to_Excel.py is given a directory (e.g. called Chlamydia_trachomatis/) and it loops through all of the files inside (e.g. called 30C_blasted.txt).
 Zoonotic_Excel.py is given a genus instead of a species directory, and the files inside consist of many species and samples (e.g. 107V_Brucella_abortus.txt, 30R_Brucella_melitensis.txt).

 Zoonotic_Summary.py is a work in progress.

+GR_extraction extracts all reads from a sequence file according to the classification done by Kraken.
+It should be run in a directory, and afterwards will create subdirectories for each category of pathogens.
+For each species, all sequences of that species are saved in a file in the correct category.
+GR_extraction_FASTA.py should be used if BLAST is downstream in your workflow.
+It takes FASTQ files as input; it's named FASTA because it outputs FASTA format.
+If you want to save sequences with their quality scores, use GR_extraction_FASTQ.py.

+Usage is python GR_extraction_FASTA.py <sample name>, where sample name is a prefix of your file name like 30C.